ashish-nath/ashish-nath/README.md

 <h2 align="center">About Me</h2>
 - ⚡ Fun fact **Exploring thinks no one Knows(while sleeping)** <br> <br>
  <p align="center">
-  I'm a pass out in  Bachelor's in Computer Science 🎓 from Kaziranga University (2024) 🏛.
+  I'm a pass out in  Bachelor's in Computer Science.
 I'm a passionate learner who's always willing to    learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies👨🏻‍💻.
 I'm into Multi 🕸️ Development.
 </p>

 <h2 align="center">Technology Stack <img src="https://github.com/ritik307/ritik307/blob/main/images/laptop.gif" width="50"></h2>